Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 <br/>

-First go to nf-core rnaseq [here](https://nf-co.re/rnaseq/3.14.0) , and try to understand what the pipeline is doing and what inputs the pipeline expects.
+Now go to the nf-core rnaseq github repository, [here](https://nf-co.re/rnaseq/3.14.0), and try to understand what the pipeline is doing and what inputs the pipeline expects.

 ![nf-core rnaseq](./img/image.png)